harishfysx/BpmCustomPortal2/readme.md

-Versin6.
+Versin9.

-In this version angular JS included.
+In this   version we improved the Nurse dpeartment page by adding selectable angualr JS table
-Work Item table for Front Desk D3partment Implemented with Angular JS